Flight-Free-UK/flight_free_uk_website/source/posts_travel/cheshire-to-como.html.markdown

 A Stopover in Paris

-Travelling by train allows us to combine it with a city break: Sue had never visited Paris, so we built in two nights to explore.
+Travelling by train allowed us to combine our holiday with a city break: Sue had never visited Paris, so we built in two nights to explore.
 Notre Dame was a highlight for her.
 The only issue came at Gare du Nord where we struggled to get a mobile signal to find our Uber, but the driver kindly came to locate us.

 Paris to Milan and Porto Ceresio: High-Speed Across Europe